DDM-Lab/janus/README.md

 usually the simplest way to accomplish this.
 New demos can be added to those started by `pm2` simply by calling `pm2 start` with suitable arguments.
 However, it is important to only call `pm2` while running as the user `ddmlab`, lest you instead start a new instance of it running as yourself.
-So, to start a demo initialized by running `run-demo.sh` in the current directly, do
+So, to start a demo initialized by running `run-demo.sh` in the current directory, do

     sudo su -c ’pm2 start run-demo.sh’ ddmlab